bibanon/android-development-codex/OnePlus-One-Manual-Bootloader-Unlock.md

   *  If you do NOT see Developer Options in Settings, go to Settings/About Phone, scroll down to the bottom, and tap on the Build Number section 7 times.
 A pop-up should show telling you that you are "now a developer."

 2. Turn your phone off.
 Then enter fastboot mode by pressing the _Volume up + Power_ buttons at the same time.
-3. Plug your phone into your computer and using fastboot type:
+3. Plug your phone into your computer and in the terminal window type:
 `fastboot devices`

-* You should see your device listed with its serial number; if you don't you probably didn't set up drivers correctly.
+* You should see your device listed with its **serial number**; if you don't, you probably didn't set up your drivers correctly.

-4. If you see your device listed you can continue to Unlocking
+4. If you see your device listed you can continue

 #### Unlocking
 * **THIS STEP WILL WIPE EVERYTHING OFF YOUR PHONE, INCLUDING THE INTERNAL SDCARD**